appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/email/microsoft-365.md

 * **Reply-to Address**: Add the verified email address where replies to your emails should be sent.
 This is useful if you want replies to be sent to a different email address than the one in the From field.

-* **Enable TLS protected connection**: When enabled, this property ensures that the communication between your self-hosted Appsmith instance and the Microsoft 365 SMTP server is encrypted and secure.
+* **Enable TLS protected connection**: Enable this property if you want to ensure that the communication between your self-hosted Appsmith instance and the Microsoft 365 SMTP server is encrypted and secure.

 <dd>